On this page:

 Results available to date show that exposures from 5G transmitters are very similar to those from 3G and 4G transmitters.
 Reports on measurements near Vodafone and Spark 5G sites are available from the Ministry.

 The Ministry of Health convenes a technical advisory committee (the Interagency Committee on the Health Effects of Non-ionising Fields) to monitor and review research on the health effects of electromagnetic fields.
 The Committee reports to the Director-General of Health but also periodically prepares a report for the Ministers of Health, Environment and Business, Innovation and Employment to provide them with background information and a current summary of key research findings.
 They prepared the most recent report in 2018 and updated it with further information on 5G in 2019.

 The Committee meets every six months.
-At its meetings in 2019, it concluded that there was no new research that would lead it to propose changes to current recommendations.
+At its meetings in 2019, At its most recent meeting, it concluded that there was no new research that would lead it to propose changes to current recommendations.

 The Ministry of Health also participates in a World Health Organization project on electromagnetic fields.

 The Ministry of Health has links to many of the research reviews that guide its policies in this area.
 Go to Research into non-ionising radiation.